 2- Project names have been selected in this tutorial com. vogella. android. drawables. custom.

-3- Then create the Drawable custom class.
+3- Then, create the Drawable custom class.

 Set the MainActivity class.

-In order to be able to use the code listed below, you must create a file called dog.png inside the drawable folder and put the code listed below inside the file.
+To use the code listed below, you must create a file called dog.png inside the drawable folder and put the code listed below inside the file.